emmett-framework/emmett/docs/orm/operations.md

 > **Note:** remember that `paginate` will always consider the first page number as 1, not 0

-weppy provides also a more sql-like option for limiting the results, the `limitby` one, that has the same syntax of the sql *LIMIT BY* instruction:
+Emmett provides also a more sql-like option for limiting the results, the `limitby` one, that has the same syntax of the sql *LIMIT BY* instruction:

 ```python
 Event.all().select(limitby=(25, 50))